LucasBarretto86/LearningRails/README.md

 end
 ```

-rubocop has a lib for rspec
+rubocop has a lib for Rspec

 ```Gemfile
 ...